Natural defense mechanism may fight C. difficile

-Tests of an experimental compound that mimics this defense mechanism that has shown promise in the lab and in mouse studies, and the researchers say they are already planning human clinical trials.
+Tests of an experimental compound that mimics this defense mechanism have shown promise in the lab and in mouse studies, and the researchers say they are planning human clinical trials.

-C. difficile is an antibiotic-resistant bacterial infection that can cause diarrhea, colitis, the inflammation of the colon.
+C. difficile is an antibiotic-resistant bacterial infection that can cause diarrhea and inflammation of the colon, or colitis.
 At its worst, it can be fatal.

 "This is a $3.5 billion problem in the U.S. alone and it's rising rapidly because of new, even more virulent strains," said Tor Savidge of the University of Texas Medical Branch at Galveston, whose study is being published in the journal Nature Medicine.